Creating Unique String Variants

 Creating variants based on URL

-The Smartling GDN can assign variants to strings based some or all of the page URL where a string appears.
+The Smartling GDN can assign variants to strings based on some or all of the page URL where a string appears.
 This is an advanced GDN configuration which can be enabled using the rps_variant_from_page_uri rule.
 The parameters of this rule include a regex pattern to determine which pages to assign a variant and what part of the URL to use as the variant value.

 To learn more about advanced integration tools, see our Advanced Integration section.